sn-lab/MouseGoggles/Versions/EyeTrack/2.0/Parts, Assembly, and Installation README.md

 - Restart the PC.

-- When the computer reboots, right-click on the desktop and select `configuration`
+- When the computer reboots, right-click on the desktop and select `Desktop Preferences`

 - Scroll down to select the `Screens` tab

 - Drag the screens so that the SPI-1 screen is on the top-left corner, and the SPI-2 screen is just to the right of SPI-1 (the screens should snap so that they are linked on their edges).
 If there is an HDMI screen, drag that so it is also aligned to the top-left corner, sitting underneath the SPI screens.

+- If you have mounted the eyepieces on the bracket vertically (i.e. with the jumper wires extending upwards above the bracket), you can skip the next line.
+-
+- If you have mounted the eyepieces on the bracket horizontally (i.e. with the jumper wires extending towards the center of the bracket), right-click on the SPI-1 screen and set "Orientation" to "Right", then right-click on the SPI-2 screen and set "Orientation" to "Left".

 - Apply and accept the changes.